🍅 “I like tomato, you like tomahto… 🎶

 Other instances illustrating that tomatoes are considered as fruit in Korean culture can be discovered during ancestral ceremonies or at Buddhist temples.
-On certain occasions, fruit and other valuable delicacies are traditionally offered to deceased spirits and deities.
+On certain occasions, fruit and other valuable delicacies are ritually offered to deceased spirits and deities.
 There, you can sometimes encounter tomatoes artfully stacked, next to towers of other types of fruit such as apples, melons, grapes, bananas, oranges, tangerines and pears.

 The know-it-all says: “Botanically, tomatoes are indeed fruit.
 They are the seed bearing fruits of tomato plants.” 🤓 Following the same logic, also cucumbers and eggplants are fruits.
 Why don’t we eat those sweetened for dessert?
 [Seriously, why not?]

 I have no answer to the last question.
 Do you?
 I would love to hear some explanations.
 I would also love to hear, how you enjoy tomatoes.
 Sweet or savory?
 Fresh or cooked?
 Red or green?
 Maybe you know of some other country’s exotic way with tomatoes?
 My only conclusion here is that tomatoes, however we may classify them, are diverse and fascinating. 💚🍅❤️

 Notes by the author

 *) Above quote is a reference to the song “Let’s Call the Whole Thing Off” in the movie Shall We Dance (1937).